nmhp16/motion_ai/README.md

 - Use (`motion_database`) to collect pro dancer data by adding a video file and run (`PoseDetection.py`).
 - (`pose_detection`) collects user data by video capture when running a Java application.
 - Run (`Starter.java`) to start the Java application.
+- Run the JavaFX UI with (`DanceInstructorUI.java`) by `mvn javafx:run`

 ## Current Packages

 1. ### com.instructor.algorithms
-   - **MergeSort**: Implements the Merge Sort algorithm to efficiently sort user performance or rankings.
+   - **MergeSort**: Implements the Merge Sort algorithm to sort user performance or rankings efficiently.
    - **DecisionTree**:
      - Utilizes Weka for training a decision tree model to classify dance poses based on keypoint data.
    - **DynamicTimeWarping**: